antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 Contact:
 -------------------------------
-Please feel free to email feedback/bugs/suggestions to: hannagdse@gmx.com
+Please feel free to email feedback/bugs/suggestions to: hannagdse(at)gmx(dot)com